 What’s the catch then?
 For a start, while you get POP3 and IMAP4 plus 24/7 support, this is more of a barebone solution.
 You get to choose between three webmail applications (the equivalent of Outlook.com or Gmail.com); Horde, Roundcube or Squirrelmail.

 You can of course configure an email client like Mail for Windows 10 or Mozilla Thunderbird to read your emails offline.
 Creating a new email address is a doddle thanks to an easy user interface.

-Hostinger offers email hosting with a difference, offering the easy-to-use Flockmail interface to make it easy to use, send, and search your emails.
+Like Bluehost, Hostinger (opens in new tab) also offers email hosting with a difference, delivering the easy-to-use Titan interface to make it easy to use, send, and search your emails.
 This also includes a calendar app to make it easy to organize and set schedules, and the whole interface is mobile friendly.

 Additionally, there is also video integration available for conferencing, which makes it especially useful for business use.